 For both sub-types, if horns are present (Rams only) these are darkly coloured and have a distinct spiral shape.
 The breed is known for producing strong lambs, milk, wool and high quality meat which is succulent, fine textured and of excellent flavour.

 What is my history?

 The breed’s old name of “Defaid Idloes” indicates an early existence as St. Idloes was a 7th Century saint.
 In the Mid 1970’s a small group of farmers in mid Wales who kept a few Badger Face sheep began breeding the sheep and went onto form the Badger Face Welsh Mountain Sheep Society in November 1976.
 This is the point at which the breed was first officially recognized.

 Why am I forgotten?

 Today, the majority of Badger Face Welsh Mountain Sheep are bred throughout Wales, however, due to the popularity of the breed, they have extended into most parts of the UK.
 Although luckily not classified as rare, this native breed has unusual characteristics.
 Many pedigree flocks are relatively small, mostly kept by smallholders for their unusual and different markings and their easy management.
 This results in low numbers of lambs brought to commercial markets where they are mainly overlooked for the more commercial breeds.
-Hopefully through the Forgotten Foods programme this unique breed will be recognized for it’s excellent flavour and make it a viable product to support these small – scale producers.
+Hopefully through the Ark of Taste programme this unique breed will be recognized for it’s excellent flavour and make it a viable product to support these small – scale producers.

 Don’t lose me… cook me!